ufeindt/macronovae-rosswog/README.md

 model = sncosmo.Model(source=source)
 ```

-For rate calculation you can us the `RateCalculator` class in `rates.py`:
+For rate calculations you can use the `RateCalculator` class in `rates.py`:

 ```python
 ratecalc = rates.RateCalculator(model, band='sdssg', ratefunc=lambda z: 3e-7)